Candidate and party lists released

 |Leighton Baker Party||3||3|

 |New Zealand Loyal||3||33|

 |NZ Outdoors & Freedom Party||-||3|

 * Maximum number on the published list is 65.

 Enrolments received before the rolls closed for printing on 10 September (writ day) have been processed and 3,480,699 people are now on the electoral roll, which is 89.9% of estimated eligible voters.
 This compares with 89.2% in 2020.
 73.2% of 18 to 29-year-olds are enrolled compared with 72% in 2020.

 The easiest way for people to enrol or update their details is online at vote.nz using their New Zealand driver licence, New Zealand passport or RealMe verified identity.

-From 3 October when voting starts, they can enrol and vote at the same time at any voting place, including on election day, Saturday 17 October.
+From Monday 2 October when voting starts, you can enrol and vote at the same time at any voting place, including on election day, Saturday 14 October.